 When you’re looking for freedom you ask freedom for who in this society?
 It’s usually not that there is more or less freedom in society but it’s usually some people are getting all of the freedom and some people are getting none of it.

 Rupert Russell has made a highly original and thought-provoking film.
 It examines the dangerous rise in illiberal democracies which is not just happening in China or Tunisia or India but here in the West in the ‘home of the free and the brave.’

-Freedom for the Wolf will be released later this year.
+Freedom for the Wolf will be released next year.